GZwong/arch-setup/setup.md

   - Used the popular powerlevel-10k zsh configuration.
 See the [configuration file](.dotfiles/.zshrc).

-- `kanshi` - Used to set up default display profiles (e.g. setup a home profile whenever laptop is connected to external display to only use external display)
+- `kanshi` - Used to set up default display profiles (e.g. setup a home profile whenever laptop is connected to external display to only use external display).
+The configuration file is located [here](.dotfiles/.config/kanshi/config).